iGPSport SR30 Review: Just Another Cycling Radar?

 iGPSport SR30 review: SR30 bicycle radar mounted on my bike.

 iGPSport introduced the SRTL SR30 radar with taillight during the Eurobike 2023 fair.
-I had my hands on it right there, but it was not available for sale.
+I had my hands on it right there, but it was unavailable for sale.

-However, it has been officially launched, and I tested it for a few weeks.
-I also have experience with other bicycling radars like the Garmin Varia RTL515, Magene L508, Bryton Gardia R300, and more.
+However, its sale has now officially launched.
+I’ve used it for weeks and compared it with other bicycling radars, such as the Garmin Varia RTL515, Magene L508, Bryton Gardia R300, and more.

 So, in this SRTL SR30 review, you learn how it compares to Garmin Varia and whether it’s worth it or you should buy one of its alternatives.